Testing One Hypothesis Multiple times: Practical matters

-Finally, based on the elbow in the upcrossings plots, the values of $R$ we select are $R=100$ in Example 1 (with $\sigma=0.1\theta$ as in \eqref{ex1}), $R=50$ in Example 2, and $R=30$ in Example 3.
-In order to guarantee accuracy of at least $0.5$ for the estimated location, $\hat{\theta}$, of the break-point, however, we set $R=50$ in Example 3.
+Finally, based on the elbow in the upcrossing plots in Figures \ref{upc_Gauss} and \ref{upc_others}, the values of $R$ we select are $R=100$ in Example~1 (with $\sigma=0.1\theta$ as in \eqref{ex1}), $R=50$ in Example~2, and $R=30$ in Example~3.
+In order to guarantee accuracy of at least $0.5$ for the identified location, $\tilde{\theta}$, of the break-point, however, we set $R=50$ in Example~3.
 For each of the models considered, we computed \eqref{real_bound} using the $R$ and $c_0$ selected above.
-The results obtained are compared in Figure \ref{assess} with the Monte Carlo estimates of the global p-value, $P(\sup_{\theta \in \Theta}\{W(\theta)\}>c)$, for increasing values of $c$, obtained using 100,000 simulations, each of size 10,000.
+The results obtained are compared in Figure~\ref{assess} with the Monte Carlo estimates of $P(\sup_{\theta \in \Theta}\{W(\theta)\}>c)$ for increasing values of $c$, obtained using 100,000 simulations, each of size 10,000.
 The pink areas correspond to the respective Monte Carlo errors.
-The Monte Carlo errors associated to the estimate $\widehat{E[\tilde{N}_{c_0}]}$ for $E[\tilde{N}_{c_0}]$ in \eqref{real_bound} (and displayed on a lower scale in the upcrossings plots) are also incorporated in Figure \ref{assess}, but they are too small to be visible.
+The Monte Carlo errors associated to the estimate $\widehat{E[\tilde{N}_{c_0}]}$ for $E[\tilde{N}_{c_0}]$ in \eqref{real_bound} (and displayed on a lower scale in the upcrossing plots) are also incorporated in Figure~\ref{assess}, but they are too small to be visible.
 As expected, the estimated TOHM bounds approach the ``truth'' as $c\rightarrow \infty$.
-Convergence appears to be slower for Example 1.
+Convergence appears to be slower for Example~1.
 The plots, however, are presented on $\log_{10}$-scale, and thus in all cases we obtain a good approximations of the global p-values.